 Software cost estimation techniques, approaches, and models

-So how to estimate project costs?
 There are numerous researches that provide different models and techniques.
 The model usually depends on the chosen approach and method.
-Some of the most popular methods are:
+Here are some of the most popular methods.

 Top-down approach.
 With this method the whole project is estimated, deriving from its global characteristics.
 The total sum is then split among the various project elements.